MultiverseLearningProducts/swe-learning-plans/src/frontend/angular.md

 3. Introduction to Angular

    - [ ] Overview of the Angular framework and its benefits
-   - [ ] Understanding Angular architecture, including modules, components, and services
+   - [ ] Understand Angular architecture, including modules, components, and services
-   - [ ] Installing Angular and setting up a development environment
+   - [ ] Install Angular and setting up a development environment
-   - [ ] Creating an Angular project using the Angular CLI
    - [ ] Create an Angular project using the Angular CLI and explore the project structure.

 4. Angular Components

-   - [ ] Understanding Angular components and their role in the application
+   - [ ] Understand Angular components and their role in the application
-   - [ ] Creating a basic Angular component
+   - [ ] Create a basic Angular component
    - [ ] Using templates to display data in a component
-   - [ ] Understanding data binding and event binding in Angular
+   - [ ] Understand data binding and event binding in Angular
-   - [ ] Hands-on exercise: Create an Angular component and use data binding to display data in the template.
+   - [ ] Create an Angular component and use data binding to display data in the template.

 5. Angular Templates

    - [ ] Creating templates using Angular's built-in syntax
-   - [ ] Understanding template expressions, statements, and directives
+   - [ ] Understand template expressions, statements, and directives
    - [ ] Using structural directives like `ngIf `and `ngFor`
-   - [ ] Hands-on exercise: Create an Angular component with a template that uses `ngIf `and `ngFor`.
+   - [ ] Create an Angular component with a template that uses `ngIf `and `ngFor`.

 6. Angular Directives
-   - [ ] Understanding directives in Angular
+   - [ ] Understand directives in Angular
    - [ ] Creating custom directives
    - [ ] Using built-in directives like `ngStyle `and `ngClass`
-   - [ ] Hands-on exercise: Create a custom directive and use built-in directives to manipulate the appearance of an Angular template.
+   - [ ] Create a custom directive and use built-in directives to manipulate the appearance of an Angular template.

 ## 2. Components, Templates, and Directives

-- Understanding components and how they work in Angular
+- Understand components and how they work in Angular
 - Creating and using templates to display data
 - Using directives to manipulate the DOM and add logic to templates
 - Working with built-in directives like `ngIf`, `ngFor`, and `ngSwitch`